ddemidov/mba/README.md

 ### Scattered data interpolation with multilevel B-Splines

-This library provides the adaptive MBA algorithm from [1] implemented in C++.
+This library provides the adaptive MBA algorithm from [1] implemented in C++11.
 This is a fast algorithm for scattered N-dimensional data interpolation and approximation.
 Python bindings are also provided.